ArefBr/LLM-Creation/README.md

 ## Step 1: Creating a Bigram Model
 TODO:
-- Put a condition on length of name generation
+- Put a condition on length of the generated name
 - Train a trigram language model
 - Use validation and test set
 - Use the val set to tune the strength of smoothing